[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 bath_tub body_wash hand_soap shampoo shower sink toilet towel

-You finished your business and want to go to your bed (user123_room).
+You finished your business and want to go to your bedroom (user123_room).
 But wait, ls shows no room here!
 You have two options:

 - Step out to the hall, check locations, and then enter your room.